Charles Lavigne: Reception and setup

-Within a few months after Charles returned from Rome to France, he was appointed as Vicar Apostolic of Kottayam, in Kerala state, India on 23 August 1887.
+Within a few months after Charles returned from Rome to France, he was appointed Vicar Apostolic of Kottayam, in Kerala state, India on 23 August 1887.
 His episcopal ordination as Titular Bishop of Milevum was on 13 November 1887 by Cardinal Borse.
 He started his journey to Kerala on 15 March 1888.
 He reached Trichy on 5 April 1888.
 At the request of Apostolic Delegate Msgr.
 Andrew Aiuti, Fr.
 Mani Nidhiri, Fr.
 Louis Pazheparambil, and Fr.
 Alexander T. OCD went to receive the bishop at Trichy.
 They, along with the bishop, went to Ootty to meet the Apostolic Delegate.
 Then they proceeded to Ernakulam which was also part of Kottayam Vicariate.
 After the reception at Ernakulam on 1 May 1888, Bishop Charles travelled to Mannanam via Vaikam by waterway.
 The reception at Mannanam on 9 May 1888 was a grant one.
-Bishop Lavinge took charge reading his Papal bull at St. George Church Edacat on 10 May 1888.
+Bishop Lavinge took charge reading his papal bull at St. George Church Edacat on 10 May 1888.
 That church became the first Cathedral of Vicariate of Kottayam.